 The Office conducts an annual open and competitive grant application and review process.
-Last year, J/TIP received more than 500 applications requesting more than $280 million in assistance – far more than our funding could support.
-By the end of the FY 2012 competition for funding, we awarded a total of nearly $17.7 million to fund 40 grants.
+Last year, J/TIP received applications from NGOs requesting more than $95 million in assistance – far more than our funding could support.
+By the end of the FY 2013 competition for funding, we awarded a total of over $19 million to fund 35 grants.

-Of our recently funded grants, eight projects are global in nature, five projects are regional, and the remaining projects target 23 specific countries.
-U.S.-based NGOs and public international organizations implement approximately 40 percent of our projects.
-The remaining projects are implemented by foreign-based NGOs and educational institutions.
+Of our recently funded grants, nine projects are global in nature, one project is regional, and the remaining projects target 21 specific countries.
+Of our recently awarded grants, approximately 45 percent are being implemented by public international organizations; the remaining projects will be implemented by foreign and domestic NGOs.